parth0774/Credit-Card-Fraud-Detection/README.md

 This research addresses these challenges by implementing a neural network-based approach that leverages advanced preprocessing techniques and architectural choices specifically designed for imbalanced classification problems.

+## 2. Literature Review

+### 2.1 Traditional Approaches

+Early fraud detection systems relied primarily on rule-based approaches, employing predefined thresholds and patterns to flag suspicious transactions (Aleskerov et al., 1997).
+While simple to implement and interpret, these systems lacked the flexibility to adapt to new fraud patterns.

+### 2.2 Statistical and Machine Learning Approaches

+Statistical methods, including logistic regression and decision trees, represented the next generation of fraud detection (Bhattacharyya et al., 2011).
+These approaches demonstrated improved performance but struggled with highly imbalanced datasets and complex nonlinear relationships.

+### 2.3 Deep Learning for Fraud Detection

+Recent years have witnessed increasing adoption of deep learning techniques for fraud detection.
+Comparative studies by Fiore et al. (2019) and Jurgovsky et al. (2018) demonstrated that neural networks can outperform traditional machine learning algorithms when properly configured for the task.
+Fu et al. (2022) highlighted the importance of appropriate preprocessing and architectural choices when applying deep learning to imbalanced classification problems like fraud detection.

+### 2.4 Handling Class Imbalance

+Various techniques have been proposed to address class imbalance in fraud detection:

+- **Resampling Methods**: SMOTE (Synthetic Minority Over-sampling Technique) and its variants have shown promise in creating balanced training datasets (Chawla et al., 2002).
+- **Cost-Sensitive Learning**: Adjusting the loss function to penalize misclassification of minority class samples more heavily (Dal Pozzolo et al., 2015).
+- **Ensemble Methods**: Combining multiple models trained on different subsets of the data to improve generalization (Randhawa et al., 2018).